 The TickApp Project

 NEVBD collaborators at Columbia University and the Midwest Center of Excellence in Vector-Borne Diseases have developed a smartphone app to help track where humans and ticks come into contact.
-Our research team is seeking participation by individuals living in a high-risk area for Lyme disease.
+This project team is seeking participation by individuals living in a high-risk area for Lyme disease.
 Sharing your experience and perspective with us will help us learn about the risk factors for tick borne disease and design better methods that prevent tick bites and tick-borne disease.

 Citizen Science Opportunities